 “Now you’re back where you belong.”
 Those are the words of my figure drawing instructor after I returned to art school after a brief hiatus.
 In her class I would regularly get lost in the creative process.
 Lost to the point where three hours pass in what feels like ten minutes.
 Really lost.

-Throughout my life—from engineering, to education research, to teaching mathematics, to education administration—I’ve entered and participated in many entirely different communities.
+Throughout my life—from tooling design, to teaching mathematics, to education administration—I’ve entered and participated in many entirely different communities.
 They are so varied, though, that I sometimes feel like I don’t really belong in any of them; except in art.
 Art is the one pursuit that has remained constant for me throughout my adult life.
 It is the one place where I feel most like I belong, and I feel most like I belong when I am entirely lost in it.

-To me, being lost in art is seeing things with new eyes—looking for what is not obvious and pushing myself to create what has not been created before.
-I’ve come to appreciate novelty as much as I appreciate any particular aesthetic.
+To me, being lost in art is seeing things with new eyes—looking for what is not obvious and pushing myself to create something unique.
+I appreciate novelty as much as I appreciate any particular aesthetic.
+I enjoy when people say they haven't seen anything like it before.

 My ideas are born in three dimensions.
 I never sketch ideas for sculptures because it limits me to familiar images.
 I am much more creative in the round than in two dimensions.
 The process I use is akin to found object sculpture—finding things and putting them together in some interesting way.
 The only difference is that I make my own objects rather than finding them.
 These objects are forms and shapes made from sculpting wax.
-The process begins with glossy sheets of wax, which I break up, assemble, disassemble, drip wax on, scratch, and otherwise abuse.
+The process begins blocks of wax that I melt and mold into sheets, which I heat up, cut and break, assemble, disassemble, drip wax on, scratch, and otherwise abuse.
 Using a torch, a soldering iron, and other tools, I try to create individual forms that are interesting in their own right.
 Then, working from the resulting “bone pile” of these odd forms, I assemble my sculptures.

 The resulting pieces vary greatly because they grow from the chance meetings of these various unrelated individual forms.
-Much of my work makes references to the human figure, while some is more abstract, referencing symbolic and totemic images.
-While working, I consciously avoid familiar references.
-If I create a form that looks or feels too familiar, I will break it or cut it in apart or otherwise alter it and use it in some way other than the obvious reference.
-If I find I can’t make a form unfamiliar, sometimes I drop it on the floor to change it in some unplanned fashion and then reassemble some or all of the pieces into a different form.
+Much of my work makes references to the human figure, while my more recent work includes animal forms.
+While creating my forms, I consciously try avoid familiar references.
+If I create a form that looks or feels too familiar, I sometimes break it, cut it apart, or otherwise alter it and use it in some way other than the obvious reference.
+For example, I sometimes turn over something that looks like legs and try to make a head or body out of it.
+Sometimes, if I can’t make a form unfamiliar, I drop it on the floor to change it in some unplanned fashion and then reassemble some or all of the pieces into a different form.
 This forces me to be more creative in resolving the “how do I make this part of something interesting” puzzle that my creative process is about.
+In my latest work I have been adding a few pieces custom made for a sculpture, once I have the main body of the piece created.

 I am an educator by trade -- math teacher, then principal, now teacher again.
 I have worked in rural, suburban, and urban schools with nearly every type of student and demographic.
 I came to teaching after stints as a tool design engineer and a fine arts student at Kendall College of Art and Design.